norc-heal/heal-app-docs/docs/resulttrack/addresult.md

 #### Result Supports
-This describes the larger claim that the result is used to support in the multi-result file.
+This describes the larger claim that the result is used to support in the publication.
 This is not required but can be very useful for data reuse and interpretation for future researchers.

 ![](../app-screenshots/results-support.PNG)